metacraft-labs/DendrETH/docs/ROADMAP.md

 ## Team

-The development is lead by [Zahary Karadjov](https://github.com/zah), currently serving as the [Nimbus](https://nimbus.team/) implementation team lead.
+The development is led by [Zahary Karadjov](https://github.com/zah), currently serving as the [Nimbus](https://nimbus.team/) implementation team lead.
 The Nimbus team (and the rest of [Status](https://status.im/)) fully supports Zahary's participation in this project as it closely aligns with Status' mission to create highly efficient light clients.

-The majority of the implementation work is carried out by an young team of blockchain developers , selected with the notable help from [prof. Petko Ruskov](https://www.fmi.uni-sofia.bg/en/faculty/petko-ruskov-ruskov) at Sofia University and [Dr. Svetlin Nakov](https://cryptobook.nakov.com/) at [SoftUni](https://softuni.bg/):
+The majority of the implementation work is carried out by a young team of blockchain developers , selected with the notable help from [prof. Petko Ruskov](https://www.fmi.uni-sofia.bg/en/faculty/petko-ruskov-ruskov) at Sofia University and [Dr. Svetlin Nakov](https://cryptobook.nakov.com/) at [SoftUni](https://softuni.bg/):

 - [Emil Ivanichkov](https://github.com/EmilIvanichkovv)